 - Completely relationship based with the Realtor, not the Brokerage

-- Title Company keeps all of their fees.
+- Title Company keeps all of its fees.
 Nothing changes hands

-- Extra money from closings to spend on marketing tools and programs for the salespeople to use and help their clients.
+- The extra money from closings to spend on marketing tools and programs for the salespeople to use and help their clients.

 - Not seen as working with just one real estate company.

-- Generally higher commissions paid to salespeople–due to keeping all their fees.
+- Generally higher commissions are paid to salespeople–due to keeping all their fees.

-- Can hinder an ability to move into a certain market.
+- Can hinder the ability to move into a certain market.
 Starting a new office with no immediate business.

 - Not all Title salespeople succeed.
 Could be spending time and money on employees and very little to no business comes in.